fbernutz/die-himmelstraeumerin-blog/Content/posts/sketchnotes-on-online-conferences.md

 Two days full of conference talks are hard!
 It's hard **for your brain** to stay focused and to process the things you've heard.
 It's hard **for your back** when you sit on your chair all the time, not only during the talks but also during the little breaks when you join sessions to meet others.
 It's hard **for your fingers** when you make sketchnotes two days long.

 But to be honest, conferences are also exhausting when they are not online but you have to be on site (maybe even more).
-I always need some rest after a conference to process all the things I've experienced. **Pro tip: take a day after the conference off if possible!** Having a remote conference, a big advantage for sketchnoters is, that you have your own space for putting your pens, sketchbooks and stuff and you don't have to make sketchnotes on your knees.
+I always need some rest after a conference to process all the things I've experienced. **Pro tip: take a day after the conference off if possible!** Having a remote conference, a big advantage for sketchnoters is, that you have your own space for your pens, sketchbooks and stuff and you don't have to make sketchnotes on your knees.
 This was really nice! 🙃

 <figure style="max-width:500px">
     <img src="../../images/sketchnotes-on-online-conferences/behind-the-scenes.jpg" alt="A collage of me with an UIKonf shirt, the setup of my macbook with the conference stream and in front my sketch book, pens and my sketchbook" />